DavidQuer/typeform/README.md

 - Random forest validation MAE =  2.9240913766587613

-2. SciKit Learn Pipeline: typeform-ml_case-prototype.ipynb
+### 2. SciKit Learn Pipeline:

+- Notebook: typeform-ml_case-prototype.ipynb
-SKlearn Pipeline prototype with SciKit Learn Pipeline ready to deploy
+- SKlearn Pipeline prototype

-The current pipeline is thouhgt to be ran on a AWS EMR communicating via endponts (as a service) being able to scale as much as you need. (caviat: now it runs reading a file from the filesystem but it's final integration should be with messaging or real-time sqs queues subbscription)
+The current pipeline is thouhgt to be ran on a AWS Docker, SNS, SQS communicating via endponts (as a service) being able to scale as much as you need. (caviat: now it runs reading a file from the filesystem but it's final integration should be with messaging or real-time sqs queues subbscription)

 There are three processes:
 - Data Processing: where we clean the original dataframe.
 - Re-traing: Uses gridsearch for hyperparmeter tunning.
 - Prediction: Reads the features and the model and does a prediction.

-All it's been integrated on a sample docker container (see prototype folder)

-3. Keras Deep Nerural Network: typeform-ml_case-neural_network.ipynb
+### 3. Keras Deep Nerural Network: typeform-ml_case-neural_network.ipynb

 - Define a sequential model and add some dense layers
 - Use ‘relu’ as the activation function for the hidden layers